 Nitrogen oxide (NO) is a hormone that’s produced in large quantities in the nasal sinuses and follows the inhalation air down into the lungs during nasal breathing.
 It widens the smooth muscle in the airways.
 When you breathe through the mouth, the air won’t be spiked with this important substance.

-NO is also anti-bacterial, which is why mouth breathing causes reduced resistance to bacteria.
+NO is also anti-bacterial, which is why mouth breathing leads to reduced resistance to bacteria.
 On top of that, NO also widens your blood vessels.
 In the case of vasoconstrictions, your doctor will give you Nitroglycerin.
 This medication increases the production of NO which, in turn, causes your blood vessels to widen.

 – Lack of carbon dioxide (CO2)

 The cells in your body need about five percent carbon dioxide to function optimally.
 If that level sinks too low, the cell will die.
 Carbon dioxide is produced continually in the body and when we exhale we get rid of the surplus.

-A lot of people have a mild form of hyperventilation, which means their breath exceeds the demand of the body.
+A lot of people have a mild form of hyperventilation, which means their breath exceeds the demands of the body.
 When we breathe too much, the outflow of carbon dioxide increases and causes tighter airways.
 The reason for that is that carbon dioxide, just like NO, has a relaxing and widening effect on the smooth muscles in the airways.

 – Lack of water